Invasion of the Animal People

-Invasion of the Animal People (released in 1959 as Rymdinvasion i Lappland in Sweden, and to U.S. television as Terror in the Midnight Sun) is a 1959 Swedish-American black-and-white science fiction-monster film released to Swedish cinemas on August 19, 1959.
+Invasion of the Animal People (Rymdinvasion i Lappland) is a 1959 Swedish-American black-and-white science fiction-monster film released to Swedish cinemas on August 19, 1959.
 The film was produced by Bertil Jernberg and Gustaf Unger, directed by American Virgil W. Vogel, and stars Barbara Wilson, Robert Burton, and Stan Gester.
 Written by Arthur C. Pierce, the film had most of its dialogue in English.